Join The Global Sikhnet Sangat

 Brahma: "Why are you being so stubborn?"

 Hotha: "Stubborn?
 This is you being greedy!
 Just because you were given a small reward, you decided to divide the shares up without my permission!
-Give my rightful share back!"
+Give me my rightful share back!"

 Brahma: "If I am greedy then you are like a crocodile.
-If you don't give me this share then I will curse you.
+If you don't give me this share, then I will curse you.
 I will turn you into a crocodile and throw you into the river."

 Hotha left his share with Brahma and went home.
 After some time, both brothers died and in their next birth Hotha became a crocodile and Brahma became an elephant.
 Both animals went in a dirty and very deep river.
-It was a very hot day and the elephant (Brahma) felt thirsty.
-He went towards the river to have a drink of water and the crocodile (Hotha) was watching him.
+It was a very hot day, and the elephant (Brahma) felt thirsty.
+He went towards the river to have a drink of water, and the crocodile (Hotha) was watching him.
 He grabbed Brahma's legs and began to pull him into the river.
 When the elephant was about to fall in the water, he began to trumpet really loud.
 The crocodile made many attempts to drown the elephant.
 All you could see was Brahma's trunk and the tip of his head.

 Now elephants are said to be intelligent animals and this elephant was.
 He remembered his past life as Brahma.
 The elephant raised his trunk up high towards the sky and remembered the Lord.
 “O Dear Lord, I have become an elephant in this life, please have mercy upon me and get me out of this river.
 Listen to my supplication.”